chaostoolkit-incubator/community-playground/superpower/README.md

 The superpower service asks the powersource for data before returning it to the user in HTML or JSON format.

-The presentation for this demo can be found [here](https://www.slideshare.net/Lawouach/chaos-engineering-and-systems-reliability) and the talk [here](https://skillsmatter.com/skillscasts/12908-distributed-system-reliability-through-chaos-engineering).
+The original presentation for this sample as a demo can be found [here](https://www.slideshare.net/Lawouach/chaos-engineering-and-systems-reliability) and the talk [here](https://skillsmatter.com/skillscasts/12908-distributed-system-reliability-through-chaos-engineering).

 ### Application Promises

 Our application makes two promises to users:

-* each time you come back to it, you will get the same superpower (you can turn from hero to vilain suddenly)
+* each time you come back to it, you will get the same superpower (you can turn from hero to villain suddenly)
 * the latency to receive your superpower should be under a second

 Our experiments will keep those promises in mind to understand how failures